- Breed: Yorkie Bichon mixes

 We have been around infants and did fine with them, but we should only live with children older than 9, because of our tendency to sneak out the door.
 It just isn’t realistic to expect that kids younger than can reliably be careful enough about open doors.

 We love being around other dogs!
 But we aren’t great when meeting on a leash, we can be very barky and such.
 It’s all show though (and very much due to being on the leash), and once we get a chance to see that the dog is nice (and meet in a fenced yard or inside the house off-leash), then we do just fine!
+Our foster home seems to have a revolving door with dogs coming in and out and we haven’t had any issues with that.

 We have never lived with cats but we will bark when we see then or other small rodents in the window, so probably not a good idea.